-17. MODE OF TRANSPORT AND THE APPROPRIATE INCOTERM 2000

-Any mode of transport

-Group E EXW Ex Works (... named place) Group F FCA Free Carrier (... named place)

-http://users.raketnet.nl/incoterms/incoterms/2000/incoterms.htm 9/11/2003 the choice between FCA and FOB.
-Regrettably, merchants continue to use FOB when it is totally out of place thereby the seller to incur risks subsequent to the handing over of the goods to the carrier named by the buyer.
+17. MODE OF TRANSPORT AND THE APPROPRIATE INCOTERM 2000 Any mode of transport Group E EXW Ex Works (... named place) Group F FCA Free Carrier (... named place) INCOTERMS 2000 Page 7 sur 9 http://users.raketnet.nl/incoterms/incoterms/2000/incoterms.htm 9/11/2003 18.
+THE RECOMMENDED USE In some cases the preamble recommends the use or non-use of a particular term.
+This is particularly important with respect to the choice between FCA and FOB.
+Regrettably, merchants continue to use FOB when it is totally out of place thereby causing the seller to incur risks subsequent to the handing over of the goods to the carrier named by the buyer.
 FOB is only appropriate to use where the goods are intended to be delivered "across the ship's rail" or, in any event, to the ship and not where the goods are handed over to the carrier for subsequent entry into the ship, for example stowed in containers or loaded on lorries or wagons in so-called roll on - roll off traffic.
 Thus, a strong warning has been made in the preamble of FOB that the term should not be used when the parties do not intend delivery across the ship's rail.